Contact TRS Technical Support

 You will receive an e-mail from CCS once the new e-mail address has been created (normally 24-48 business hours).

 It's easy!
-To request a Ryerson VPN account, opens in new window simply use your my.ryerson credentials and fill out the request form.
-CCS will e-mail you instructions once your VPN account has been created (normally within 48 business hours).
+To request a Ryerson VPN account, opens in new window simply use your my.ryerson credentials and select Manage My VPN Access to request or manage your VPN access.
+Then once your VPN account has been created (normally within 48 business hours) you can download and install the application.
 If you need help getting things set up, call the TRSM Help Desk at ext.
-7455 or e-mail us at email@example.com, opens in new window.
+557455 or e-mail us at email@example.com, opens in new window.

 The TRSM IT Help Desk is authorized to provide full support and warranty repairs for Dell's Latitude, Optiplex and Precision lines only.
 All other equipment, including Dell models not listed above (e.g. Vostro, XPS and Inspiron) will be serviced on a best-effort basis.
 Since we are not authorized to perform warranty repairs on these systems, you will need to deal with the manufacturer and/or vendor for warranty service.

 The TRSM IT Help Desk is not authorized to repair Apple products.
 While we do our best to assist you with any issues you encounter, there may be times when we will refer you to the Apple Store for assistance.
-Appointments can be booked at the Apple Store by visiting http://www.apple.com/ca/retail/geniusbar/, external link, opens in new window (note: there is an Apple Store in the Eaton Centre next door).
+Appointments can be booked at the Apple Store Genius Bar, external link, opens in new window website (note: there is an Apple Store in the Eaton Centre next door).

 In order to provide clients with the best service possible, Help Desk requests are prioritized as follows: